ebi-gdp/docs/docs/how-to/upload/web.md

 * You're uploading smaller datasets (less than tens of gigabytes)
 * You don't want to install a special application to transfer data

-In other cases it may be better to [upload data with Globus Connect Personal](gcp.md).
+In other cases it may be better to [upload data with the Globus Connect Personal application](gcp.md).

 When uploading data with your web browser the transfer is protected with HTTPS encryption to keep your data safe in transit.